Dolu89/sigauth-specs/README.md

 ```

 ### [Nostr](https://github.com/nostr-protocol/nostr)
-`Signer` can add some Nostr relays where the user informations are stored.
+`Signer` can add some Nostr relays where the user information is stored.
 ```json
 {
     "id": "7b4078a8dda...c313ca4ea",